Black players in professional American football: 21st century

 At the start of the 2014 season, NFL surveys revealed that the league was 68.7% African-American and 28.6% non-Hispanic white, with the remaining 2.7% comprising Asian/Pacific Islander, non-white Hispanics, and those preferring an other category.
 In the 21st century, the percentage of non-Hispanic white players has decreased slightly, falling from 29.0% in 2003 to 26.8% in 2019.
 The 2019 racial and gender report card included for the first time a two or more races option to which 9.6% of players reported themselves, thus resulting in a lower African American percentage at 58.9%.

 Scout.com national recruiting analyst Greg Biggins said: "I honestly think it’s harder for a white wide receiver than it is a black quarterback to get recruited at a high level in this day and age," Biggins said.
 "Unless you have an extreme skill set that jumps out."

 In recent decades the cornerback position has been played almost exclusively by black players, and the halfback/tailback position overwhelmingly so.
 From the time New York Giants cornerback Jason Sehorn played his final season for the team in 2002 until Troy Apke switched from free safety to cornerback in 2021, there were no white cornerbacks in the NFL.

 No white running back rushed for 1,000 rushing yards in a season between Craig James in 1985 and Peyton Hillis in 2010.
-Toby Gerhart alleged race was a factor in why four running backs were drafted ahead of him in the 2010 NFL Draft.
+Toby Gerhart's alleged race was a factor in why four running backs were drafted ahead of him in the 2010 NFL draft.
 There are also allegations that racial profiling exists at the lower levels of the game that discourages white players from playing halfback.
 Since the phaseout of the fullback position, more white halfbacks have been included in the NFL; in addition to Hillis and Gerhart, Danny Woodhead, Brian Leonard, Chase Reynolds, Rex Burkhead, Zach Zenner and Christian McCaffrey have all seen playing time at the position since 2010.

 At the start of the 2013 season, 23 of the 32 starting quarterbacks (72%) in the NFL were white.
 Whites slightly outnumber blacks in the makeup of offensive linemen (49% vs 46%) yet the center position is 82% white.

 Of the 32 starting kickers in the NFL in 2013, only one was black.
 In 2013, there were two African American punters, Reggie Hodges for the Cleveland Browns and Marquette King for the Denver Broncos.

 In October 2018, George Taliaferro, the first African American selected by the process of the NFL draft, died at the age of 91.

 In Week 1 of the 2020 NFL season, 10 quarterbacks with known Black African ancestry (Cam Newton, Teddy Bridgewater, Dwayne Haskins, Lamar Jackson, Patrick Mahomes, Kyler Murray, Dak Prescott, Tyrod Taylor, Deshaun Watson, Russell Wilson) started games for their teams, the most ever on opening week.